h2oai/h2ogpt/docs/README_CLIENT.md

 text = responses.choices[0].message.content
 print(text)
 ```
+The OpenAI client does a login to the Gradio server as well, so one can access personal collections like `MyData` as well.

 Any parameters normally passed to gradio client can be passed this way.
 See [H2oGPTParams](../openai_server/server.py) for complete list.